Salvora/Novel-Ezy-Coin/README.md

 ## TO DO

-- Reorganize the "site config"
-- move chapterPageKeywordList to "site config"
-- move autounlock variables "site config"
 - track handlecoinclick event listeners and prevent atatching multiple event listeners
-- check if the spinner element is being hidden after completion or being removed.
-Remove it after completion if not already done so.
 - check observer behaviour and disconnect early if not needed

 ## Contributing